 - Semi-Vintage cards 1970-1979 (not everyone recognizes this as its own era)

-Generally speaking the older the card the more valuable it is likely to be.
+Generally speaking the older the card the more valuable it is likely to be however there are modern cards that can bring you a pretty penny at card shops or an online marketplace.

 Generally no. Vintage cards are hard to fake and any scam generally comes to light quickly.